hcai-mms/hcai-mms.github.io/_projects/ind_music.md

 ---
 layout: project # do not change this
-title: 	Personalized Sheet Music Recommendation (concept study), funded by OKTAV GmbH # title of the project
+title: 	Personalized Sheet Music Recommendation (concept study) # title of the project
 year: 2019	# corresponding year/duration
 funding_agency: OKTAV GmbH # if needed
 website: